Calculating Your Financial Need

 Students who have the greatest degree of financial need may receive grants, loans, and work-study (employment).
 Students with lesser degrees of financial need may only be offered loans or work study.
 As all financial aid funding is limited and formula-driven, what is perceived as a need for assistance may not be what is offered.
 The Office of Financial Aid does its best to make available a base of financial aid assistance, which will enable students to attend classes leading to their educational goals.

-Once financial need is determined, the Office of Financial Aid will work to identify programs a student is interested in and qualified for in order to meet the calculated Financial Need of $13,396.
-For purposes of this example, let’s assume that the student wishes to receive grants, loans and work study.
-The Financial Aid might be awarded as:
+Once financial need is determined, the Office of Financial Aid will work to identify programs a student is interested in and qualified for in order to meet the calculated Financial Need of $17,230.
+For purposes of this example, the financial aid offer might be:

 - $3,500 - Subsidized Direct Loan